riojosdev/node-readsync/readme.md

 |-|-|
 | Only a succesful Login installs a new Service Worker, which contains new notifications for the client user | If service worker couldn't be installed; no notifications would be received or pushed, a reload often works; which means the user have to successfully login with a minimum of two times, more if error persists |

-## Contribution Guidelines to Follow
+## Contribution
-* Build in Public
-* MVC
-* Humane and ethical tech architecture
-* Unix Philosophy
+Please check the [CONTRIBUTION.md](./CONTRIBUTION.md) file.

 ## FAQ
 ### I added permission for the site to receive notification, but still received no notification.
-What did I do wrong?
 Some browsers might have disabled notifications support for websites.
 You may need to manually enable it.

+### I was not requested for any permissions and still not getting any notifications.
+This might be because your browser has already set the permission for the application, you need to reset the permission.
+Most browser have permissions resetting feature, which could be seen next to the address bar.

-Also remember, the service worker is the main dependency needed for push notifications to work.
-As it is still a new feature in most browsers, there might be issues.
+> Also remember, the service worker is the main dependency needed for push notifications to work.
+As it is still a young feature in most browsers, there might be issues.
 ## License
-Please check the LICENSE.md file
+Please check the [LICENSE.md](./LICENSE.md) file

 <!-- --- -->
 ## Give Up GitHub